Abelia Twist of Lime Shrubs

 |Uses:||Extremely attractive when used as a focal point in the mixed border, mass planting, or a specimen planting.|

 Abelia Twist of Lime Shrubs for Sale Online

-Vibrant multi-color leaves are yellow with green centers when starting but will change to dark green and ivory colored as they mature.
-Delicate masses of pink buds open accompanied by pinkish/white flowers from summer to fall.
-A nice, hearty, dense shrub that is great for mass plantings or in containers.
+Vibrant multi-color leaves are yellow with green centers in the spring changing to dark green and ivory as they mature.
+Delicate masses of pink buds open accompanied by light pink flowers from summer to fall.
+A dense shrub that is great for mass plantings or in containers.

 Ornamental Twist of Lime Abelia Shrubs